History of propaganda: 19th century

-A notable example was perhaps during the Indian Rebellion of 1857, where Indian sepoys rebelled against the British East India Company's rule in India.
-Incidents of rape committed by Indian rebels against English women or girls were exaggerated to great effect by the British media to justify continued British colonialism in the Indian subcontinent.
-At the time, British newspapers had printed various accounts about English women and girls being raped by the Indian rebels.
-It was later found that some of these accounts were false stories created to perpetuate the common stereotypes of the native people of India as savages who need to be civilised by British colonialists, a mission sometimes known as "The White Man's Burden".
-One such account published by The Times, regarding an incident where 48 English girls as young as 10–14 were supposedly raped by the Indian rebels in Delhi, was criticised as a false propaganda story by Karl Marx, who pointed out that the story was reported by a clergyman in Bangalore, far from the events of the rebellion.
+During the Indian Rebellion of 1857, a revolt against the East India Company's rule of the Indian subcontinent, allegations of rape committed by rebels against European females were published by the British media, including several prominent newspapers.
+It was later discovered that many of these accounts were intentionally false stories created to incite hostility against the rebels, and historians have noted that was no evidence that any rebel raped European women or girls.
+An account by The Times which claimed 48 European girls as young as 10–14 were raped by rebels in Delhi during the revolt was criticised as a false propaganda story by Karl Marx, who pointed out that the story was reported by an Anglican clergyman in Bangalore, far from the events of the rebellion.